 Jorge A. Plasencia

-Jorge is a recipient of the prestigious Ernst & Young Entrepreneur of the Year Award and has been named CEO of the Year by the Greater Miami Chamber of Commerce and Ultimate CEO by the South Florida Business Journal.
+Jorge is a recipient of the Ernst & Young Entrepreneur of the Year Award and has been named CEO of the Year by the Greater Miami Chamber of Commerce and Ultimate CEO by the South Florida Business Journal.
 A former board member of TotalBank, Jorge has been named one of the most influential U.S. Hispanics by Poder magazine and one of the most influential Floridians by Florida Trend magazine.

 Before Estefan Enterprises, Jorge was the first director of Hispanic marketing for the Florida Marlins.
 The Marlins won their first World Series championship and were named Hispanic Marketer of the Year during his tenure.